shirux/quotesAPI/README.md

         - '/:quoteId' (Get, Delete, Patch)
         - '/author/:authorId' (Get)

+# Requirements
+    To correctly deploy this project on your local environment, you should have:
+    - NodeJs

 # Deploy and Start
     To deploy this project you should do the next steps: